WebAssembly/compilation-hints/proposals/compilation-hints/Overview.md

 ### Instruction frequencies

 Instruction frequencies might be useful to guide optimizations like inlining, loop unrolling, block deferrals, etc. Within a function, these frequencies inform which blocks lie on the hot path and deserve more expensive optimizations, as well as which are on the cold path and might even allow very expensive steps to even execute the code within (e.g. outlining or de-optimization).
-An engine can take those decisisions based on the call frequency observed, but cannot assume that any part of the code is unreachable based on the call frequency.
+An engine can take those decisisions based on the instruction frequency observed, but cannot assume that any part of the code is unreachable based on the instruction frequency.

 The `metadata.code.instr_freq` section contains instruction level annotations for optimizable instruction sequences.
   * *byte offset* |U32| from the beginning of the function to the wire byte index of an instruction (e.g. start of a loop or a block containing a call instruction).